Delay-agnostic Asynchronous Distributed Optimization: Numerical Experiments

 where $N$ is the number of samples, $a_i$ is the feature of the $i$th sample, $b_i$ is the corresponding label, and $\lambda=10^{-3}$ is the regularization parameter.
 The experiments use the training set of Covertype \cite{Dua:2019} and MNIST \cite{lecun1998gradient} summarized below:

 We compare our algorithms with the asynchronous PG-EXTRA \cite{wu2017decentralized}.
-We do not compare with the algorithms in~\cite{zhang2019asyspa,sirb2016consensus,doan2017convergence,kungurtsev2023decentralized,assran2020asynchronous} with diminishing step-sizes because \cite{zhang2019asyspa,sirb2016consensus,doan2017convergence,kungurtsev2023decentralized} require Lipschitz continuous objective functions which does not hold for problem \eqref{eq:simuprob} and the maximum allowable step-size in \cite{assran2020asynchronous} is negligibly small ($\le 10^{-10}$ in our experiment setting).
-We set $n=8$ and implement all the methods on a multi-core computer using the message-passing framework MPI4py \cite{dalcin2008mpi}, where each core serves as a node and the communication graph $\mc{G}$ is displayed in Figure \ref{fig:communicationgraph}.
-Each node has roughly an equal number of samples.
+We do not compare with the algorithms in~\cite{zhang2019asyspa,sirb2016consensus,doan2017convergence,kungurtsev2023decentralized,assran2020asynchronous} with diminishing step-sizes because \cite{zhang2019asyspa,sirb2016consensus,doan2017convergence,kungurtsev2023decentralized} require Lipschitz continuous objective functions which does not hold for Problem \eqref{eq:simuprob} and the maximum allowable step-size in \cite{assran2020asynchronous} is excessively small ($\le 10^{-10}$ in our experiment setting).
+We set $n=8$, evenly partition and allocate all data samples to each node, and implement all the methods on a multi-core computer using the message-passing framework MPI4py \cite{dalcin2008mpi}, where each core serves as a node and the communication graph $\mc{G}$ is displayed in Figure \ref{fig:communicationgraph}.
 In the experiments, each node $i\in\mc{V}$ is activated once its buffer $\mc{B}_i$ is non-empty, and the delays are generated by real interactions between the nodes and not by any theoretical delay model.
 We set $\alpha=\min_{i\in\mc{V}} w_{ii}/\max_{i\in\mc{V}} L_i$ in the asynchronous DGD and $\alpha=1/\max_{i\in\mc{V}} L_i$ in the asynchronous DGD-ATC, which meet their conditions in Theorems \ref{thm:total}--\ref{thm:partial}.
 We fine-tune the parameters of the asynchronous PG-EXTRA within their theoretical ranges for guaranteeing convergence.
 The theoretical ranges involve the maximum delay, which is determined by recording the maximum observed delay during a 20-second run of the method.

 We run all methods for $20$ seconds and plot the training error $f(\bar{x}^k)-f^\star$ at the average iterate $\bar{x}^k=\frac{1}{n}\sum_{i=1}^n x_i^k$ in Figure \ref{fig:conv}, where $f^\star$ is the optimal value of \eqref{eq:simuprob}.
-We can see that for both datasets, the asynchronous DGD-ATC outperforms the asynchronous DGD, and they both converge faster than the asynchronous PG-EXTRA.
+We can see that for both datasets, the asynchronous DGD-ATC outperforms the asynchronous DGD as indicated by \eqref{eq:fastrate}, and they both converge faster than the asynchronous PG-EXTRA.
 The slow convergence of the asynchronous PG-EXTRA may be because of its conservative parameters caused by the large delay, while our algorithms can converge under much more relaxed delay-free parameter conditions.